Fatih1dir/ChatApp/README.md

   - Authentication (Email)
   - Storage
   - Realtime DB
+  - Cloud Messaging
 - Create user profile (Username).
 - Search users by Username
 - Add friend
 - Send text.
 - Create chat rooms or text someone in your friends list.
 - Send anonymous message if you are in a chat room.
+- Receive notification when a message comes.

 ## Contribute
 If you would like to contribute with a new feature or submit a bugfix, fork this repo and send a pull request.